- Download our Moving to Mexico Guide (PDF)

 - CON: Public schools are not up to scratch

-Although public education in Mexico, from primary up to some tertiary institutions, is free, many don’t meet standards required by expats, with underpaid teachers, insufficient resources and high drop-out rates.
+Although public education in Mexico, from primary up to some tertiary institutions, is free, many don’t meet standards that expats may be used to, with underpaid teachers, insufficient resources and high drop-out rates.
 While public school seems like a great opportunity, many families may be disappointed.